 You can make this easy crust super quickly by using a food processor if preferred.
 Just remember not to overwork the dough or add all of the liquid (milk or water) at once.
 Pulse the dough just a few times, until it comes together and you can pinch pieces together.
 If your pie crust is too dry, add ice-cold water or very cold milk, a tablespoon at a time, until it comes together.

-The butter is SUPER important.
-When it comes to the butter, ensuring that they are COLD and of course from a great brand is key!
-Of course, you can also use salted butter and omit the actual salt, if you'd like.
+TIP #1: The butter is SUPER important.
+When it comes to the vegan buttery sticks, ensuring that they are COLD and of course from a great brand is key!
+For Vegan pastry crusts, I generally go for Earth’s Best Buttery Sticks which will have you believing that you’ve used actual unsalted butter.

-Adding Shortening works too!
-Although I tend to use butter alone, adding shortening or lard adds great wonders as well.
+TIP #2: Adding Shortening works too!
+Although, I tend to use buttery sticks alone, adding shortening or lard adds great wonders as well.
 All you need is half shortening and half butter.

-Fridge time is an important time!
-Chilling your dough for an hour at a minimum is so imperative to a flaky crust.
+TIP #3: Fridge time is Important time!
+Chilling your dough for an hour at minimum is so imperative to a flaky crust.
 Even slightly longer makes for a great advantage.

-Your flours matter, big time!
-While different brands of flour hydrate differently (causing a slightly different result), ensuring that you mix in all-purpose flour with pastry flour is also just as important.
-Believe it or not, pastry flour makes a difference and serves a greater purpose!
+TIP #4: Your Flours matter big time!
+While different brands of flour actually hydrate different (causing for a slightly different result), ensuring that you mix in all-purpose flour with pastry flour is also just as important.
+Believe it or not, pastry flour actually makes a difference and serves a greater purpose!

-SLOWLY pour in water (or milk), don’t dump it!
-Gently pouring in the water/milk-ACV mixture is so imperative.
-I pour ¼ cup at a time and work the dough with my hands to eyeball how wet or dry everything is.
+TIP #5: SLOWLY pour in water, don’t dump it!
+Ensuring that you lightly pour water-acv mixture while creating dough is so imperative.
+I generally slightly pour ¼ at a time and work the dough with my hands to eyeball how wet or dry everything is.

 To make the crust entirely gluten-free, simply substitute the flour with a great Gluten-Free flour option like Bob's Red Mill's GF 1-to-1 baking flour or All-purpose flour.
 If using any other flour, ensure that it has Xanthan Gum included or add 1 teaspoon in with any flour that doesn't.
 For the remaining ingredients, just make sure that you use arrowroot starch which is very GF-friendly.